marciliocn/void-installer/README.md

 - To enable internet after restart, run: `ln -s /etc/sv/dhcpcd /var/service/`

 ### INFOS
-- Tested only in VirtualBox
+- Tested only in VirtualBox and with UEFI MUSL
 - <sup>1</sup> Using `void-live-x86_64-musl-20181111.iso` (without DE) in this step show "Transaction aborted due to insufficient disk space (need XXXMB, got XXMB free)".
 That's why use a Live Image with DE.
 - The installation process running about 30 min.